Peptides Vietnam LogoPeptides Vietnam

 The Complete History of Peptide Research: A 100-Year Scientific Timeline

 Peptides aren't new.
-Peptide-based medicine has over 100 years of clinical history, with the first peptide drug — insulin — saving lives since 1923.
-Today, more than 80 peptide drugs have received FDA approval, and over 150 are in clinical trials.
+Peptide-based medicine has over 100 years of clinical history, with the first peptide drug, insulin, saving lives since 1923.13 Today 85 peptide and polypeptide drugs hold FDA approval,2 and more than 150 are in clinical trials.3

 100+